 4. Another name mentioned as having used a B.C.
 LXX is Philo (c.20 B.C. - c.A.D.
 50) of Alexandria.
-A Jewish Gnostic and philosophical mystic, Philo lived during the reign of Caligula the Roman Emperor.
-It was the same period in which the Apostles were fruitfully engaged in the preaching of the Gospel.
-In his Life of Moses, he states that up unto that time a yearly feast was kept in memory of the Scriptures having been translated into Greek by the seventy-two
+A Jewish Gnostic and philosophical mystic, Philo lived during the reign of the Roman Emperor Caligula.
+It was the same period in which the Apostles were fruitfully engaged in the preaching of the Gospel.3 In his Life of Moses, Philo states that up unto that time a yearly feast was kept in memory of the Scriptures having been translated into Greek by the seventy-two interpreters.4 Philo also intimates that the interpreters were "inspired", by stating: "They prophesied like men possessed, not one in one way and one in another, but all producing the same words and phrases as though some unseen prompter were at the ears of each".
+5